MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 ---
 title: Your extensibility options for Microsoft Copilot
-description: Understand which type of Microsoft Copilot for Microsoft 365 plugin or connector works best for you
+description: Understand which type of Microsoft 365 Copilot extensions works best for you
 author: girliemac
 ms.author: timura
 ms.topic: conceptual
-ms.date: 08/12/2024
+ms.date: 08/16/2024
 ---

 # Your extensibility options for Microsoft 365 Copilot